 Step 2.
 Check Your Eligibility

-Begin by evaluating your qualifications against the requirements listed on the university’s website.
-For example, the University of Washington Tacoma has its admission requirements for applicants for the freshman year listed on this official page.
-For comparison, the requirements for the University of California are given on this page of the official website.
+Begin by evaluating your qualifications against the requirements listed on each university’s website.
+For example, the University of Washington Tacoma lists its first-year admission requirements on this official page.
+For comparison, the University of California lists its first-year requirements on this official page.

 Step 3.
 Prepare Your Documents